 Dentistry is not just about filling cavities and extracting teeth; it is a field deeply rooted in scientific principles and knowledge.
-Behind every smile, there is a complex understanding of oral anatomy, physiology, and pathology that guides dental professionals in providing optimal care for their patients.
+Behind every smile, there is a complex understanding of oral anatomy, physiology, and pathology that guides us Dentists.
+And thats why no 2 smiles can be same and no one can replicate nature.

 Oral Anatomy and Physiology